kunalphaltankar/Flask-News/README.md

 # Flask-News
-Fast and Simple News using newsapi
+Fast and Simple News using NewsAPI